josewhitetower/netlify-cicd/README.md

 This enables teammates to see exactly what changes have been made without having to pull down the branch locally or before it's merged to our master branch :sunglasses:

-> Status checks are based on external processes, such as continuous integration builds, which run for each push you make to a repository.
-You can see the pending, passing, or failing state of status checks next to individual commits in your pull request.

-> If status checks are required for a repository, the required status checks must pass before you can merge your branch into the protected branch.
-For more information, see "About required status checks."

 If we accept and merge our pull request netlify will automatically redeploy our live app!